 I like to soak chia seeds for at least an hour to get gelatinous.

 If you tried this Pumpkin Chia Pudding Recipe or any other recipe on my website, please leave a ⭐️ star rating and let me know how you like it in the 💬 comments below.
 I love hearing from you!

 This recipe was originally published on October 27, 2016.
 I've added new photos and more text.

 Pumpkin Chia Pudding

-- Add vanilla extract, stevia or dates, pumpkin puree, pumpkin spice, and salt.
+- Add vanilla extract, sweetener, pumpkin puree, pumpkin spice, and salt.
 Mix in a high speed blender or Nutribullet until smooth and creamy.
-Garnish with chopped pecans.

 - Garnish with chopped pecans.